JimCarnicelli/jcTBL/README.md

 in many low-level features like early bailing, hashing, and modest caching to optimize speed and memory usage.

+One interesting innovation of mine is rule merging.
+The training algorithm, while studying the proposed rules that meet a minimum score threshold, may find two that can be combined into one rule.
+In one scenario, rule A is a superset of rule B, meaning what B changes, A already changes, so B gets deleted so as not to create a wasteful duplicate.
+This really only helps when cls.use_best_rules > 1.
+The other scenario is when two rules differ only by the value of exactly one "atom" of their predicate (input filters).
+In that case, one new rule is formed with that atom having the combined values from both rules.
+Since merging keeps repeating until there's nothing left to merge, these combined rules can acquire very long lists of values.
+The result, I've found in some PoS training tests, can be a reduction in the number of rules by a third to a half.
+While merging does increase the time it takes to train, having fewer rules to process can speed up classification at runtime, later.
+The accuracy of the rules seems about the same, though I found it may be marginally higher or lower than without merging.
+It seems to ever so slightly improve accuracy when cls.use_best_rules = 1.
+Here's an example of a merged rule:

+    PoS-1:MD & PoS+0:[JJ, NN, NNP, VBN, VBP] => VB

 I purposely decided not to include support for reading and writing files because I didn't want to prejudice you, the developer, as to how and where you should store your own data.